 8 Tips To Maintain A Snowblower

-Even though it's been a very mild winter, it's still a good idea to keep your snowblower prepped and ready for that big storm.
+It's always a good idea to keep your snowblower prepped and ready for that big storm.
 After all, you never know when the big one will hit.

 Not sure where to start with maintenance?
 Here's a few tips for you: